Celebrity & Socialite Tara Palmer-Tomkinson Has Passed

 “I remember timing my heart because I knew it was going to stop.
 I remember my telephone was there [points] and I remember crawling on my hands and knees to pick up the phone and call, and then I woke up in hospital.
 I remember saying my prayers.
 I knew my heart was stopping.”

 During the heights of her drug use, Tara confessed to spending over $500 a day on cocaine.
 She also admitted that she had reconstructive surgery on her nose after it collapsed from substance abuse in 2006.
-She had another operation on the nose in 2011.
+She had another operation on her nose in 2011.
 Tara Palmer-Tomkinson overcame her cocaine addiction after she was sent to a rehab facility in Arizona, according to the Daily Mail.

 Socialite and reality TV star Tara Palmer-Tomkinson has died aged 45 https://t.co/6zkg6fcZXC